Cashmere goat

 For more info on classifications visit www.iucnredlist.org

 We have five cashmere goats here at the park.
-Haggis, Badger, Midge, Stoat and Marten who are named after Scottish species.
+Haggis, Badger and Midge, as well as Stoat and Marten, named after Scottish species.

-As well as tough weather, they can handle tough terrain and are well known for their agility and ability to navigate steep, rocky terrain.
+As well as tough weather, they can handle tough ground.
+They are well known for their agility and ability to navigate steep, rocky terrain.

 Population